JSJ9/FRI_Arrangement_Plan/README.md

 **ROBOT LEARNING FRESHMAN RESEARCH INITIATIVE**

-*Team Members: Janine, Clarisse, Linh*
+*Team Members: Janine, Clarissa, Linh*

 This repository contains code that was used to develop our 2-week team project over Rearrangement Planning.